Seek Returns logo

 CBRE has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-ARE vs. CBRE: A comparison of their Payout Ratio against their respective REIT - Office and Real Estate - Services industry benchmarks.
+ARE vs. CBRE: A comparison of their Dividend Payout Ratio (TTM) against their respective Office REITs and Real Estate Management & Development industry benchmarks.

 Dividend at a Glance